qgp9/Vuetalisk/README.md

 then Vue can fetch and `vuetify` them.

 # Features
-* Cusomisable plugin based archtecture inspired by `MetalSmith`.
+* Customisable plugin based archtecture inspired by `MetalSmith`.
 * Static API first.
 Any application which support ajax can be used as a frontend besides Vue
 * Helper for Nuxt/SSR for SEO.
 * [WIP] Helper for Vue/SPA both of history/hash routing